odyrus1/losangeles-react-redux/README.md

 front - react + redux

 This web application displays different informations from the db with the help of redux store.
 You can also create a basic account, sign in and log out

-COMING SOON

-Different account status (user, admin)

-If admin, CRUD on news articles on home